 If you are considering these or other dietary changes, talk to both a doctor who specializes in the digestive system (gastroenterologist) and a registered dietitian.
 You want to be sure that the child is still receiving enough calories, nutrients, and a balanced diet.

-Beware that there are widely publicized treatments for autism that do not have scientific support, and reports of "miracle cures" that do not live up to expectations.
-If your child has autism, it may be helpful to talk with other parents of children with autism and autism specialists.
+Beware that there are widely publicized treatments for ASD that do not have scientific support, and reports of miracle cures that do not live up to expectations.
+If your child has ASD, it may be helpful to talk with other parents of children with ASD and ASD specialists.
+Also discuss your concerns with ASD specialists.
 Follow the progress of research in this area, which is rapidly developing.